Position

 How to become a Actuary?

-1. Earn a bachelor's degree in mathematics, statistics, economics, or actuarial science.
+1. Earn a bachelor's degree: Choose a major in mathematics, statistics, economics, or actuarial science.

-2. Pass a series of exams covering probability, financial mathematics, and risk management.
+2. Pass professional exams: Study and pass exams covering probability, finance, and risk management.

 How long does it take to become a Actuary?